Murray Rankin: Background

 Rankin was born in Belleville, Ontario, the only male of five children, to Eleanore, a school teacher, and McKinley Rankin, a teacher and insurance agent.
 He went to university on scholarships, grants and loans, completing his undergrad at Queen's University and the Université de Montréal and his law degrees at the University of Toronto and Harvard University, where he graduated summa cum laude with a master's degree in law.
-Rankin was awarded a Honorary Doctor of Laws from the University of Victoria for his contributions to Canada.
+Rankin was awarded an Honorary Doctor of Laws from the University of Victoria for his contributions to Canada.

 Rankin is a founding member and former president of the British Columbia Public Interest Advocacy Centre, an NGO that provides legal services to marginalized groups in British Columbia.
 He is also former president of West Coast Environmental Law, past chairman of The Land Conservancy of British Columbia, and co-chair of the Environmental Law Centre at the University of Victoria, a student-run legal clinic doing public interest work in environmental law.

 Rankin is a vegetarian, lives in Victoria, British Columbia, and is married to Linda Hannah, whom he met at a founding board meeting of the Western Canada Wilderness Committee.
 They have two children, Benjamin and Mark.

 Academic and legal career

 According to the Vancouver Sun, Rankin "has fought for gay marriage rights in B.C., acted for governments, industry and First Nations on aboriginal land issues, and has taken a lead role on major environmental court cases in areas like sewage treatment, contaminated sites and environmental assessment."
 Rankin has appeared before all levels of court in British Columbia and in the Supreme Court of Canada.
 Rankin was appointed Queen's Counsel in 1999.

 After finishing graduate school at Harvard Law School, Rankin taught at the University of Victoria as a professor of law until 1990.
 Rankin returned to the law school in 2004 to teach part-time as an adjunct professor of law, donating his salary to charity.

 In 1990, Rankin joined up with his friend Joseph Arvay to become managing partner for the boutique law firm Arvay Finlay.
 In 1994, Murray Rankin was appointed by Premier Mike Harcourt as the lead treaty negotiator for the province of British Columbia.
-As treaty negotiator for the Province of British Columbia Rankin negotiated the first agreement in principle under the auspices of the British Columbia Treaty Commission with the Sechelt Indian Band.
+As treaty negotiator for the province of British Columbia Rankin negotiated the first agreement in principle under the auspices of the British Columbia Treaty Commission with the Sechelt Indian Band.
 He also represented the Blueberry River First Nations in the negotiation of the first economic benefits agreement relating to natural resources revenues in British Columbia.
 He also advised BC Hydro in the landmark agreement with two tribal councils related to the construction of the Lower Mainland Transmission Project.
 Rankin also successfully defended B.C.
 Forest Appeals Commission's jurisdiction in aboriginal rights case before Supreme Court of Canada (2003).

 Rankin joined the national firm of Heenan Blaikie in 2006 as a partner in their Victoria office.
 He left the law firm in 2011 in order to pursue an independent practice that focused on environmental, aboriginal and public law.